The Particular Sadness of Lemon Cake: Plot

+Rose graduates high school and, rather than going to college, decides to stay home and take a job at an office.
+She attends George's wedding, starts seeing one of her coworkers, and gets a job as a dishwasher at the only restaurant with food that she can eat.
+One night, Rose finds her father looking at an old photo album and sees that there is a piece of cloth tied over her grandfather's face in one of the pictures.
+Her father reveals that her grandfather wore this, as he had the ability to smell other people's emotions, and reveals that his own aversion to hospitals is related to a hunch that he would somehow find it unbearable; Rose realizes that her trait is somehow genetic and that Joseph's disappears as a result of, and to escape the consequences of, the variation of his ability.
+Joseph eventually returns and is hospitalized again; correctly sensing that he will not return, Rose makes him promise to disappear into a certain chair so that she will always know that he is inhabiting it.

+Rose learns to embrace her ability and uses it to train as a chef at the restaurant and to assist a counsellor who works with teens.

 Publication history

 The Particular Sadness of Lemon Cake was first published hardback in June 2010 through Doubleday, alongside an e-book edition and audiobook narrated by the author.
 A paperback edition was released through Anchor Books the following April.

 Reception

 Jane Ciabattari of NPR reviewed The Particular Sadness of Lemon Cake, calling it "high-hearted and soulful".

 Anna Scott of The Guardian concluded it is a "quirky, engaging tale".

 Susan Salter Reynolds of The Los Angeles Times also reviewed the work, concluding that it was "this century’s version of noir, or maybe it’s the opposite of noir", noting that "it’s about daily life that is increasingly impossible to navigate yet moving always forward."